KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

 *   Real-time translation as user types.
 *   Plugin system for users to add custom engine support or AI providers.
 *   More sophisticated offline model management (in-app downloads, updates for embedded models).
+*   **Refactor Backend Dispatch Logic:** Investigate refactoring the file-based dispatch logic in `src-tauri/src/core/rpgmv/project.rs` (specifically in `extract_translatable_strings_from_project` and `reconstruct_file_content`) to use dispatch tables (e.g., `HashMap` mapping file names to handler functions).
+This could improve maintainability and extensibility as more RPG Maker MV file types or other game engine file types are added.
+This would involve using function pointers or closures and potentially `lazy_static` or `once_cell` for static initialization of the dispatch tables.

 This plan is a high-level guide and can be adjusted as development progresses.